 Course Policies and Information

-Discussion sections will be in person (except for the first couple of weeks).
-There will be two discussion sections every week, covering the same material.
+Discussion sections will be in person on Wednesday 5-6 PM or 6-7 PM.
+Unless mentioned otherwise, the two discussion sections will cover the same material.

 CS170 (or equivalent) is a prerequisite to this course.
 In some cases, we will allow taking CS170 in parallel to CS172 -- please contact the instructor for approval in such a case.

 The final grade will be composed as follows:

 20% first midterm - Thu, Sep 29, 8:00P - 10:00 P - Dwinelle 145

 20% second midterm - Thu, Nov 3, 8:00P - 10:00 P - Dwinelle 145